ShahMdAbid/pnb-exe/README.md

 ### 8. Automated Clipboard Listener
 When researching or batch-copying information from websites and documents:
 - Click the **Clipboard Icon** 📋 in the top toolbar to enable **Auto-Note (Clipboard Listener)**.
-- Every piece of text you copy to your clipboard will automatically be saved into a new timestamped note, saving you from tedious manual copy-pasting!
+- Every piece of text you copy to your clipboard will automatically be saved into your current note, saving you from tedious manual copy-pasting!

 ---